 Young people were encouraged to think outside of the box and communicate using any visual or written medium.
 This included photography, painting, poetry, short stories and film.

 - Environment Minister John Young

 - Traci O’Dea (author and poet)

 - Matt Porteous (photographer and videographer)

-First prize includes a half day Outdoor Adventure Experience with Valley Adventure for the whole class.
-The winner will be able to choose activities of their choice.
+First prize was a half day Outdoor Adventure Experience with Valley Adventure for the whole class

-All entries will receive a complimentary packet of pollinator seeds to help improve Jersey’s biodiversity.
+All entries received a complimentary packet of pollinator seeds to help improve Jersey’s biodiversity, curtesy of Normans.